jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-Position the electronic case over the corner such that the corner will support the male end of the snap fastener below but not touch the electronic case lid elsewhere.
-We do not want to break off any of the four side tabs on the electronic case lid.
-Place the crimping tool on top and hammer down.
-Use the non-rubber side of the hammer.
-Do not be afraid to use force, or to strike multiple times.
+Position the electronic case over the corner so that only the male end of the snap fastener receives support from below, without the corner touching any other part of the case lid.
+This positioning will prevent any damage to the four side tabs on the lid.

+Place the crimping tool directly on top of the snap fastener and strike firmly with the non-rubber side of the hammer.
+Don't hesitate to use sufficient force or multiple strikes to achieve a proper crimp—this connection needs to be secure.
+It is possible, but unlikely, to over crimp the snap fastener and cut the wire.
+Check the assembly after every few hits.

 <br>
 <div align="center">